Karol Divín

-Karol "Karcsi" Emil Divín (born Karol Finster; 22 February 1936 – 6 April 2022) was a Slovak figure skater who represented Czechoslovakia.
+Karol "Karcsi" Emil Divín (born Karol Finster; 22 February 1936 – 6 April 2022) was a Czechoslovak figure skater of Czech and Hungarian origin.
 He was the 1960 Olympic silver medalist, a two-time European champion (1958–59), and a two-time World medalist (silver in 1962, bronze in 1964).

 Early life

 Divín was born 22 February 1936 in Budapest.
 His mother, Irma, was Czech, his father, Anton Finster, a Hungarian of German descent, and one of his grandmothers a Slovak.
 After World War II, the family adopted his grandmother's surname, Divín.
 They moved to Bratislava, Czechoslovakia, in 1946.
 In early childhood, Divín was interested in soccer and tennis.

 Career

 Divín was introduced to figure skating by his father, who was also his first coach.

 At the 1954 European Championships in Bolzano, Italy, Divín stepped onto a major international podium for the first time, taking the bronze medal.
 He placed fifth at the 1956 Winter Olympics in Cortina d'Ampezzo, Italy.

 Following three consecutive years as the European bronze medalist, he won the silver medal at the 1957 European Championships in Vienna, Austria.

 Divín won gold at the 1958 European Championships in Bratislava and defended his European title at the 1959 European Championships in Davos, Switzerland.
 Ivan Mauer became his coach in 1959.

 In preparation for the Olympics, Divín practiced a triple loop but tore a muscle and was forced to withdraw from the 1960 European championships.
 He was sent to the 1960 Winter Olympics after promising that he would finish the competition.
 Placing second to American David Jenkins and ahead of Canada's Donald Jackson, he won the silver medal in Squaw Valley, California.

 Divín won silver at the 1962 European Championships in Geneva, Switzerland, and at the 1962 World Championships in Prague, Czechoslovakia.
 He was the bronze medalist at the 1964 European Championships in Grenoble, France, and placed fourth at the 1964 Winter Olympics in Innsbruck, Austria.
 He retired from competition after winning the bronze medal at the 1964 World Championships in Dortmund, Germany.

 After ending his competitive career, Divín began coaching in Finland.
 He was later for many years based in North Bay, Ontario, Canada.
 He coached Dough Leigh in the late 1960s and worked with Brian Orser on compulsory figures from 1983 to 1987.
 In the 2000s, he worked with Michal Březina in Brno.